-Running a camp for ages 10+ at HPAC called Big Art in mid July.
-We'll be making geometric/graphic work directly on the walls of Gallery 4!
+Ran a camp for ages 10+ at HPAC called Big Art in mid July.
+We made geometric/graphic work directly on the walls of Gallery 4!

 This June I hung out with 3d print guru (and AIC artist in residence), Tom Burtonwood, in his fancy studio at AIC.
 Tom, his intern (Opal Jura Smittinet) and I built a Prusa i3 printer while listening to cool tunes and chatting about new media and teeth.
 I'll be building another one just for me and adding it to my studio tools this fall.

 I've had the chance to work at the Museum of Science and Industry as an artistic facilitator for a program funded by the National Science Foundation called the Art of Science Learning.
 It's been a blast and an eye opening experience.
 Art + Science, Science + Art...they've always been inseparable to me....